Early Childhood Education (ECED)

 ECED 1220 PRE-PRACTICA SEMINAR (1)

 This course is designed to provide an orientation to practicum experiences in the early childhood education program.
-Students will review the process for setting up a practicum, forms used during practicum, understand child care licensing requirements for their state, and have their names cleared through appropriate background checks.
+Students will review the process for setting up a practicum, forms used during practicum, understand childcare licensing requirements for their state, and have their names cleared through appropriate background checks.
 Students will understand practicum expectations and responsibilities, methods of evaluation, and the importance of professionalism in the workplace.

-ECED 1230 SCHOOL-AGE CHILD DEVELOPMENT (2)
+ECED 1230 SCHOOL AGE CHILD DEVELOPMENT (2)

 ECED 1260 CHILD HEALTH, SAFETY & NUTRITION (3)

-This course addresses the interrelatedness of health, safety, and nutrition in the life of a young child, birth through age eight.
+life of a young child, birth through age eight.
 Practices that assess and promote good health are introduced.
 Effective control of communicable diseases and acute illnesses found in the early childhood years and early education settings is addressed.
 Safety management and the handling of child abuse and neglect are examined.
 Students learn appropriate nutritional guidelines and practices for planning meals and snacks in the classroom.

 ECED 1610 INFANT PRACTICUM (1)

-This course is designed to provide an understanding of the developmental stages of children from birth through 18 months-of-age by participating in hands-on learning experiences in diverse early childhood care and education settings.
+from birth through 18 months-of-age by participating in hands-on learning experiences in diverse early childhood care and education settings.
 Students will develop an awareness of appropriate adult/child interaction while developing positive employee skills.
 Basic skills in planning and implementing a daily routine and curriculum activities for infants are presented.
 Students are required to complete a minimum of 45 clock hours of practical work experience.
 A passing grade of “C” or better is required for ECED majors.
 (Previously known as ECED 1521) *Pre- or Co-requisite: ECED 1110 and 1220

 ECED 1620 TODDLER PRACTICUM (1)